XMoSalahX/E-Shop/Back-end/documentation/user.md

 **POST request "/createuser" : to create new User in database**

-- You will send json object in post request like this:
+* You will send json object in post request like this:

-    {
-    "firstName": "Mohammed",
+- firstName: "Mohammed",
-    "lastName":"Salah",
-    "email":"mohammedsalah605s5@gmail.com",
-    "password":"Mohammed123#",
-    "responsibility":"Admin"
-    }
+- lastName:"Salah",
+- email:"mohammedsalah605s5@gmail.com",
+- password:"Mohammed123#",
+- responsibility:"Admin"